ualvesdias/ualvesdias.github.io/_posts/2019-04-24-matchbox-machine-that-learns.md

 # The game

-The game used to teach the machine is actually an much simpler version of chess.
+The game used to teach the machine is actually a much simpler version of chess.
 It's called Hexapawn and it's played on a 3 by 3 board of black and white squares and a total of six pawns, three for each player.
 They are placed on the first and last rows of the board.
 The moviments of the pieces are just like those of the pawns on a standard chess game: they move only forward one square at a time and they can also capture an opponent piece if it stands on one of the two diagonal squares of the next row.
 The exceptions are that in Hexapawn there's no en passant move and there are no two square moves for their first movement.
 Also, there's no pawn promotion.

 To win a game, a player must be in one of the following situations:
 1 - The player was able to capture all of the opponent's pawns;